 4.2.
-CEAA Consultation
+CEAA Consultation for the 2004 MCSR

 Following the submission of the MCSR to the Canadian Environmental Assessment Agency, it underwent a formal 30-day public review prior to declaration.
 As with the consultation on the development of the MCSR, comments received were recorded, considered and incorporated into the Model Class Screening Report as appropriate.